Fortnite Maker Tim Sweeney On Apple and Google: 'These Monopolies Need To Be Stopped'

 In some ways, Sweeney said, being far away from the orbit of Silicon Valley, a culture he has long accused of "groupthink," has made his gamble easier.

-He said many companies either rely too much on the tech giants to help them distribute their products and reach consumers, or dreams of becoming the next Apple or Google themselves.
+He said many companies either rely too much on the tech giants to help them distribute their products and reach consumers, or dream of becoming the next Apple or Google themselves.

 "Everybody doesn't have a great incentive to challenge Apple and Google's 30% because they want to be the next bastard to charge 30%," Sweeney said.